-Renewable Generation Connection Impact Assessments Completed on Time
+• Renewable Generation Connection Impact Assessments Completed on Time

 Electricity distributors are required to conduct connection impact assessments (CIAs) within 60 days of receiving authorization from the ESA.
-Festival completed all CIAs in 2017 within the prescribed time limit.
+Festival completed CIA's for more than 4.5MW of embedded generation in 2019.
+Festival completed all CIAs in 2019 within the prescribed time limit.